|Public Domain Science Fiction Writer||

 Yet Orville still didn't write enough.
 He knew it was irresponsible but then no one was going to complain - especially himself.
 So why did his doubts still remain?

 For many years in his writing, Orville dreamed he was the hero - he had managed to write a token amount.
 Always he single-handedly defeated the enemy, whether society, criminals, or even at one stage aliens, but secretly he felt he hadn't the strength to face anything alone.
 Since he had begun thinking as a child he had become aware of the nuclear threat.
 He had read many books on the catastrophe at Hiroshima, and on the dangers of nuclear fallout.
-Naturally enough he knew little of what happened behind the Iron Curtain - sometimes he wondered how much more dangerous was the fear base on collective ignorance than in any actual threat itself.
+Naturally enough he knew little of what happened behind the Iron Curtain - sometimes he wondered how much more dangerous was the fear based on collective ignorance than any actual threat itself.
 Anyway he did know more of dangers present in the West.

 Many years ago he had seen a documentary on the American early-warning system, how it was possible in the case of failure of communication between those in authority and the lieutenant in the bunker, for that Lieutenant to start a deadly ultimate Third World War.
 He did not feel that a backwoods lieutenant, who had joined up because an Audie Murphy film had made him feel patriotic, was a person to whom he, Orville, could trust his life - let alone the life of humanity.
 He also knew of other instances in which the faults of the American early-warning system were shown up.
 For instance the fact that a flock of pigeons shaped as a rocket had been considered by the computer's radar to be the first strike, and the computer had recommended retaliatory action.
 This bug(!) had been rectified by the computer programmers, but were there other bugs they were unaware of?

 He had also spoken to many computer programmers about this subject, and they were the ones most pessimistic.
 His friend, Harley Jackson, had explained to him once how a computer programme was written.
-As you can imagine a computer programme a large as the American warning system cannot be written by one person.
+As you can imagine a computer programme as large as the American warning system cannot be written by one person.
 So the top programmer or system analyst splits the programme up into specific areas or "modules" which other programmers can then write.
 These programmers write and "test" their modules so that each module does what it is supposed to do.
 To "test" a module each programmer invents as many possible situations he thinks would arise, and then sees whether his module gives him the correct results.
 Of course being human he cannot think of every possible situation.
 If his results are almost right he is not going to quibble - he doesn't do the job because he saw an Audie Murphy film he does it because he is earning a wage.
 In addition if he takes too long over a job, his boss will not be impressed, and he will lose promotion.
 To the programmer this and other wage-earning considerations are far more important than minor programme details.

 So the system analyst could have imperfect modules, do they always do what he has planned?
 Once the modules are completed he slots them together, and then tests the overall programme.
 Does he think of all possibilities in his testing?
 It is easy to conceive that such a design could have computer error, an error leading to Third World War.
 "A very depressing subject," concluded Harley morosely.